HavokInspiration/wrench/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.txt)
 [![Build Status](https://img.shields.io/travis/HavokInspiration/wrench/master.svg?style=flat-square)](https://travis-ci.org/havokinspiration/wrench)

-**This plugin is still under development and should be considered alpha software.**

 Wrench is a CakePHP 3.X plugin that aims to provide an easy way to implement a **Maintenance Mode** for your CakePHP website / applications.